Why it's important to read this before you begin writing

 Everything2 may be unlike anything you have met before.
 It is not a bulletin board, nor a discussion group; it is a place for writers to share their ideas on many topics, and for readers to enjoy and offer feedback.

-When you begin to contribute, there are ground rules that you should understand and follow, in order to get the most out of the site.
+When you begin to contribute, there are a few guidelines that you should understand and follow, in order to get the most out of the site.

 Run a quick search on your chosen topic.

 Use the search box at the top of each page to see if there is an existing title (we call them "nodes") under which you can add writeups.
 If there is no existing title for your chosen topic yet, the "findings" page will allow you to create a new one.
 Check out what people have written about the subjects you also want to write about and ask yourself if you can improve on it or if others will find what you want to say interesting.

 See How do I submit a writeup of my own? for more on this.

 Use Drafts to create your contribution before publishing it.

 Drafts are editing areas that allow you to see what your writeup will look like before you post it.
 Select "Create Draft" at the bottom of a writeup submission box to save a preview, or use the 'Drafts' link in your Epicenter.